gh-mentor/PR/prompts.md

 @workspace Show me PostgreSQL commands to create an 'Employees' table with a one-to-one relationship to an 'HourlyEmployees' table and a one-to-one relationship to a 'SalariedEmployees' table.
 The tables should model the classes: 'Employee', 'SalariedEmployee', 'HourlyEmployee' in the 'PayrollLibrary' project.

-@workspace Describe how to use 'latex' to document the classes in the 'PR_WebApp'.
+@workspace Describe and show an example of how to use 'latex' to document all classes in the 'PR_WebApp' solution.
+Do not include any testing projects in the response.